Caltech-IPAC/firefly-help/README.md

 ## About Firefly Help

-Firefly is an [open source](https://github.com/Caltech-IPAC/firefly/) framework of archive components.
-It provides an interactive web user interface for astronomers.
+Firefly Help is an open source development framework for creating help content.
+It's used by [Firefly](https://github.com/Caltech-IPAC/firefly-help/) and other Firefly-based applications.

 #### Prerequisites